John III, Duke of Brabant

-John III (Jan; 1300 – 5 December 1355) was Duke of Brabant, Lothier (1312–1355) and Limburg (1312–1347 then 1349–1355).
-He was the son of John II, Duke of Brabant, and Margaret of England.
+John III (Jan; 1300 – 5 December 1355) was Duke of Brabant, Lothier (1312–1355) and Limburg (1312–1347 then 1349–1355), the last Brabant male to rule them.

+Biography

+John was the son of John II, Duke of Brabant, and Margaret of England.
+In 1312, he succeeded his father as the duke of Brabant, in no small part due to his father's Charter of Kortenberg.
+In an attempt to improve relations with France, John married Marie of Evreux.

 John and the towns of Brabant

-The early fourteenth century, an economic boom time for Brabant, marks the rise of the duchy's towns, which depended on English wool for their essential cloth industry.
+The early fourteenth century, a period of economic boom for Brabant, marks the rise of the duchy's towns, which depended on imports of English wool for their essential cloth industry.
 During John's minority, the major towns of Brabant had the authority to appoint councillors to direct a regency, under terms of the Charter of Kortenberg granted by his father in the year of his death (1312).
-By 1356 his daughter and son-in-law were forced to accept the famous Joyous Entry as a condition for their recognition, so powerful had the states of Brabant become.

-The marital alignment with France was tested and failed as early as 1316, when Louis X requested Brabant to cease trade with Flanders and to participate in a French attack; the councillors representing the towns found this impossible, and in reprisal Louis prohibited all French trade with Brabant in February 1316, in violation of a treaty of friendship he had signed with Brabant in the previous October.
+The marital alignment with France was tested and failed as early as 1316, when Louis X requested John to cease trade with Flanders; the councillors representing the towns found this impossible, and in reprisal Louis prohibited all French trade with Brabant in February 1316.
+By 1356 his daughter and son-in-law were forced to accept the famous Joyous Entry, as a condition for their recognition, so powerful had the states of Brabant become.